Summary

 What Marxism Actually Is

 Marxism is a revolutionary theory focused on class struggle, the abolition of private property, and the replacement of capitalism with a classless society.
-Its goal?
-Overthrow the economic system entirely.
+Its goal is to overthrow the entire economic system.

 What Affirmative Action Actually Is